The India Fix: What does the dramatic Army-Imran Khan fallout in Pakistan mean for Delhi?

 Welcome to The India Fix by Shoaib Daniyal, a newsletter on Indian politics.
 To get it in your inbox every Monday, sign up here.
 Have feedback, interesting links or memes?
 Send them to shoaib@scroll.in.

-Faced with falling numbers in the National Assembly, Pakistan Prime Minister had said with a swagger that he would “play till the last ball”.
+Faced with falling numbers in the National Assembly, Pakistan Prime Minister had said that he would “play till the last ball”.
 And he did.
 Even if he did end up losing, becoming the first prime minister in Pakistani history to be booted out in a no-confidence vote.

 On Saturday, forced into a no-confidence vote by the Supreme Court, Khan and his party, the Pakistan Tehreek-e-Insaf, decided to filibuster proceedings.
 The term borrowed from American legislative practice, involves legislators delivering long-winded speeches in the hope of delaying a vote (the record is a held by a racist US senator who spoke for 24 hours and 18 minutes in an attempt to block equal voting rights for African Americans).